StevePeters-US/Unity-Raspberry-Pi/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://example.com)

-This build is based off of an Elegoo arduino kit - https://www.elegoo.com/products/elegoo-smart-robot-car-kit-v-3-0-plus which is fairly cheap on Amazon.
+[![Product Name Screen Shot][product-screenshot]](https://example.com) The intent of this project is to create a low cost robot which can be trained and controlled from Unity instance on a seperate machine.

+This project started as an elegoo ardiuino car kit.
+You can find a similar kit with just the chassis, wheels, and motors for about $20.
+I ended up using the elegoo ln298 motor controller which came with the kit, which can also be found for a few bucks.

+I'm using a pi zero on the car which isn't particularly powerful, but it is cheap ($15) and has built in wifi.
+Add a $5 buck converter and a $15 and we end up with a total hardware cost under $100.

+Since the pi is fairly slow we want to keep as much computation done remotely as possible.
+We can do this by hosting a python websocket server on the pi which controls the GPIO pins.
+We can access this server in Unity with websockets plus

-I'm using a pi zero on the car, which doesn't have enough processing power to run inference, so it has to be controlled remotely.
-To do this
-I set up a simple web socket server on the pi which can be accessed with websockets plus in Unity c#.
+which doesn't have enough processing power to run inference, so it has to be controlled remotely.
+To do this I set up a simple web socket server on the pi which can be accessed with websockets plus in Unity c#.